nrxus/rfcs/text/0000-cfg-alias.md

 ```

-The above aliases could be used throughout a codebase,
-allowing the developer to easily control which tests can be run through a feature flag.
+These aliases could be used throughout a codebase, allowing the developer to easily control which tests can be run using a feature flag.

-Currently the above scenario would require duplicating on the meaning of `unit_test`
+Currently, the above scenario would require duplicating on the meaning of `unit_test`
 for every block of unit tests the developer would write and not allow the developer
-to name the concept of `#[cfg(test, not(any(feature = integration, feature = contract)))]`
+to name the concept of `#[cfg(test, not(any(feature = integration, feature = contract)))]` (I don't understand. give example of what current state of things looks like or reword)

 The proposed syntax for cfg aliases is meant to reflect the current way in which
-Rust allows for aliasing of other types/traits.
+Rust allows for aliasing of other types or traits.

 ```rust
 // alias types: